Cyb3rMatt/Get0ra/README.md

 About Me
 ========================

-• Undergraduate Student pursuing a BS degree in Computer Science with a keen interest in Cyber Security and Software Development; enjoys coding for fun and enhancing Ethical Hacking skills during spare time.
+• Undergraduate Student pursuing a BS degree in Computer Science with a keen interest in Cyber Security and Software Development.

 ### Tech Stack